Correcting Diffusion Generation through Resampling: Experiments

 Table \ref{tab:t2i-subjective} shows the results for subjective evaluations, where object occurrence is computed the same way as the objective object occurrence.
 The quality score is computed as follows.
 Since \textsc{PF-hybrid} is the most competitive algorithm, we perform a pairwise comparison between \textsc{PF-hybrid} and each baseline.
 The baseline gets one point everytime a subject prefers the baseline over \textsc{PF-hybrid}.
 Each comparison consists of 100 pairs so a score of 50 indicates a tie.
 We subtract all the scores by 50 so a negative score in each baseline indicates that \textsc{PF-hybrid} is better.
 As can be observed, \textsc{PF-hybrid} outperforms all the baselines in terms of object occurrence and subjective quality.

 Figure \ref{fig:t2i-example} visualizes some generated images by our method and baselines.
-As can be observed, the restart sampler can generate natural images but tends to miss objects mentioned in the text. \textsc{Objectselect} reduces the missing object errors but could lead to unnatural objects in the image (\emph{e.g.,} knife and fork). \textsc{PF-hybrid} generates more complete objects and also improves image quality.
+As can be observed, the plain \textsc{SD} can generate natural images but tends to miss objects mentioned in the text. \textsc{Objectselect} reduces the missing object errors but could lead to unnatural objects in the image (\emph{e.g.,} knife and fork). \textsc{PF-hybrid} generates more complete objects and also improves image quality.
+Appendix \ref{append:image-sample} presents more examples including failure cases of our method.